-A uniform version of this lemma can also be found in [68].
-From a more practical point of view, these results state that if an adversary manages to perform an existential forgery under an adaptive chosen-message attack within an expected time T, after $q_h$ queries to the random oracle and $q_s$ queries to the signing oracle, then the discrete logarithm problem can be solved within an expected time less than $Cq_hT$ , for some constant C. This result has been more recently extended to the transformation of any identification scheme secure against passive adversaries into a signature scheme [8].
+A uniform version of this lemma can also be found in [62].
+From a more practical point of view, these results state that if an adversary manages to perform an existential forgery under an adaptive chosen-message attack within an expected time T, after q_h queries to the random oracle and q_s queries to the signing oracle, then the discrete logarithm problem can be solved within an expected time less than Cq_hT , for some constant C. This result has thereafter been extended to the transformation of any identification scheme secure against passive adversaries into a signature scheme [7].

-Brickell, Vaudenay, Yung and the author also extended the forking lemma technique [69, 17] to many variants of El Gamal [27] and DSA [55], such as the Korean Standard KCDSA [43].
+Brickell, Pointcheval, Vaudenay, and Yung also extended the forking lemma technique [63, 18] to many variants of El Gamal [27] and DSA [56], such as the Korean Standard KCDSA [40].
 However, the original El Gamal and DSA schemes were not covered by this study, and are certainly not provably secure, even if no attack has ever been found against DSA.

-5.3 RSA-Based Signatures
+5.4 RSA-Based Signatures

-Unfortunately, with the above signatures based on the discrete logarithm, as any construction using the Fiat-Shamir paradigm, we do not really achieve our goal, because the reduction is costly, since $q_h$ can be huge, as much as $2^{60}$ in practice.
+Unfortunately, with the above signatures based on the discrete logarithm, as any construction using the Fiat-Shamir paradigm, we do not really achieve our goal, because the reduction is costly, since q_h can be huge, as much as 2^{60} in practice.
 This security proof is meaningful for very large groups only.

-FDH-RSA: The Full-Domain Hash Signature In 1996, Bellare and Rogaway [12] proposed other candidates, based on the RSA assumption.
-The first scheme is the by-now classical hash-and-decrypt paradigm (a.k.a. the Full-Domain Hash paradigm): as for the basic RSA signature, the generation algorithm produces a large composite number N = pq, a public key e, and a private key d such that $e \cdot d = 1 \mod \varphi(N)$ .
-In order to sign a message m, one first hashes it using a full-domain hash function $\mathcal{H} : \{0,1\}^ \to \mathbb{Z}N^$ , and computes the e-th root, $\sigma = \mathcal{H}(m)^d \mod N$ .
-The verification algorithm simply checks whether the following equality holds, $\mathcal{H}(m) = \sigma^e \mod N$ .
+In 1996, Bellare and Rogaway [11] proposed other candidates, based on the RSA assumption.
+The first scheme is the by-now classical hash-and-decrypt paradigm (a.k.a. the Full-Domain Hash paradigm): as for the basic RSA signature, the generation algorithm produces a large composite number N = pq, a public key e, and a private key d such that $e \cdot d = 1 \mod \varphi(N)$.
+In order to sign a message m, one first hashes it using a full-domain hash function $\mathcal{H} : \{0,1\}^ \to \mathbb{Z}N^$, and computes the e-th root, $\sigma = \mathcal{H}(m)^d \mod N$.
+The verification algorithm simply checks whether the following equality holds, $\mathcal{H}(m) = \sigma^e \mod N$.

-More generally, the Full-Domain Hash signature can be defined as described on figure 5, for any trapdoor one-way permutation f.
+More generally, the Full-Domain Hash signature can be defined as described on figure 5.4, for any trapdoor one-way permutation f.

-Security Analysis For this scheme, Bellare and Rogaway proved, in the random-oracle model:
+For this scheme, Bellare and Rogaway proved, in the random-oracle model: